webix-hub/docs/data/api/ui.pivot_onfilterchange_event.md

 onFilterChange
 =============

-@todo:
-	check

 @short:
-	fires when values are changed in filter fields on toolbar
+	fires when value is changed in a filter field on the toolbar

 @params: